-In this page you will find a list of the protocols we use, Costs, Time frames needed, and alternative treatments.
+On this page, you will find a list of the protocols we use, Costs, Time frames needed, and alternative treatments.
 At CDS, we follow the Recommendation for Safe Mercury Amalgam Removal Technique (SMART) by the IAOMT.

 Safe Mercury Amalgam Removal Technique (SMART).

 The Dental Specialist uses cool water to reduce heat.
-Later, he uses a high-speed evacuation device to captures mercury discharges.
+Later, he uses a high-speed evacuation device to capture mercury discharges.
 As a result, the levels of this metal in the environment are reduced.

-Proceeding to section the amalgam into chunks and removed in as large of pieces as possible using a small diameter carbide drill.
+Proceeding to section the amalgam into chunks and remove in as large of pieces as possible using a small diameter carbide drill.